Brand Names: Declomycin

 What are the possible side effects of demeclocycline (Declomycin)?

-- headache, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes;
+- increased pressure inside the skull--severe headaches, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes; or

 - swollen tongue, trouble swallowing; or